mmalc/iDAAS/README.md

 As discussed in the introduction integration has been a challenge for decades in each market within healthcare.
 Within healthcare the challenges have been driven by many different factors, here are just a few common ones: industry standards (HL7) that aren't constrained enough, Clincal software vendor market constraints, COTS integration vendor lock-in, and government mandates that they cannot directly support without third party vendor engagement.

-# Connected Health / iDAAS (Intelligent Data As A Service)
+# Connected Health / iDAAS (Intelligent Data As A Service) Platform
 When you think of all the needed areas of a healthcare organization, data/data integration must be very high on that list.
 For the Red Hat healthcare team it was a very logical place to start.
 Recalling back to earlier the healthcare team wanted to ensure a focus on several things extensibility, open source enablement, consistency, modern development approach, disruption and community enablement.
 As it was thought through since data powers applications and both of these are strong suits of Red Hat it became a great starting point.
 With a focus around data integration the Red Hat healthcare team wanted to ensure iDAAS platform was nimble, lightweight, and focused on capabilities to ensure healthcare maket(s) needs could be addressed in a consistent manner.
 To ensure proper direction the Red Hat healthcare team put together a capability matrix or set to ensure what iDAAS could and would address.

 Here are some of the capabilities, the five R’s: